-HNC / HNDs are substantially coursework / project based and are designed to equip you with the knowledge, understanding and skills required for the construction sector.
+The course is substantially coursework / project based and designed to equip you with the knowledge, understanding and skills required for the construction sector.

-If you are working within the civil engineering or construction field or have ambitions of working in this area in a professional, managerial, or technical capacity, then these courses are for you.
+If you are working within the civil engineering or construction field or have ambitions of working in this area in a professional, managerial, or technical capacity, then this course is for you.

-HNC / HND's provide a nationally recognised qualification (HNC 120 credits / HND 240 credits) offering career progression and professional development for those already in employment and opportunities to progress on to an honours degree programme.
-These qualifications are taught at Peterborough College and offer full-time and part-time study options.
+HNC's provide a nationally recognised 120 credit qualification offering career progression and professional development for those already in employment and opportunities to progress on to an honours degree programme.

+The qualification is taught at Peterborough College and is offered part-time so you can study the course alongside your work.